dharshansri2007/execution-enforcer/README.md

 * **Backend Engine:** Python/Flask REST API hosted on **Google Cloud Run**.

-* **Zero-Trust Security Protocol:** Security was the primary driver behind our infrastructure choice.
-We utilize a completely **Stateless Architecture** on Cloud Run.
-We use strict OAuth 2.0 protocols, meaning there are absolutely **zero hardcoded credentials** in our codebase.
+* **Security Protocol:**  Strict OAuth 2.0 protocols, meaning there are absolutely **zero hardcoded credentials** in our codebase and all secrets managed via environment variables.

-* **Ephemeral Data:** Because the Cloud Run environment is ephemeral, the SQLite database holding the active session tokens literally self-destructs and wipes itself clean when the container spins down due to inactivity.
+* **Stateless Runtime:** Because the Cloud Run environment is ephemeral, the SQLite database holding the active session tokens literally self-destructs and wipes itself clean when the container spins down due to inactivity.
 We hold zero persistent data on the user’s personal accounts, ensuring a zero-liability environment.

 ---